-Tsallis and Albuquerque [12] observed that Redner's probability distribution function (pdf) and the paper (not author) citation pdf could be better described by a generalized exponential distribution that covered the two situations $(x \le x_c \text{ and } x > x_c)$:
+Tsallis and Albuquerque [12] observed that Redner's probability distribution function (pdf) and the paper (not author) citation pdf could be better described by a generalized exponential distribution that covered the two situations ($x \le x_c$ and $x > x_c$):

-$$N_q(x) = N_0 [\exp_q(-\lambda x)]^q \tag{2}$$
+$$N_q(x) = N_0 [\exp_q(-\lambda x)]^q$$ (2)

-where generalized exponential function (q-exponential) is $\exp_q(x) = [1 + (1 - q)x]^{1/(1-q)}$, if $(1 - q)x \ge -1$ and it vanishes otherwise.
-The q-exponential inverse function is the q-logarithm: $\ln_q(x) = (x^{1-q}-1)/(1-q)$ [13-15]).
+where generalized exponential function (q-exponential) is $\exp_q(x) = [1 + (1-q)x]^{1/(1-q)}$, if $(1-q)x \ge -1$ and it vanishes otherwise.
+The q-exponential inverse function is the q-logarithm: $\ln_q(x) = (x^{1-q} - 1)/(1-q)$ [13-15].
 The parameter λ in Eq.
-(2) is obtained constraining the citation per paper average number to be a constant, $\langle x \rangle = \int_0^\infty dx \ x \ P_q(x) = \text{constant}$, where $P_q(x) = [\exp_q(-\lambda x)]^q / \int_0^\infty dy [\exp_q(-\lambda y)]^q$.
+(2) is obtained constraining the citation per paper average number to be a constant, $\langle x \rangle = \int_0^\infty dx x P_q(x) = \text{constant}$, where $P_q(x) = [\exp_q(-\lambda x)]^q / \int_0^\infty dy [\exp_q(-\lambda y)]^q$.
 Although in Ref.
 [12], this approach has been used only for distribution of scientific papers, we show that it can be also applied for author citation probability distribution.

 Here, we consider the stretched and generalized exponential pdf's to describe the envelope of the author citation distribution.
 Also, we ask which pdf is more appropriate to describe the h-index distribution of authors of distinct groups of researchers.
-Using a continuous approximation for citation distributions, two different researcher groups are collected from two different database.
-One from Graduate Programs in Physics and Biology of public universities in Brazil using their ISI publication registry.
-The other, from software engineering area, where we computed the h-indices and the total citations of the members of program committees of different conferences.
+Using a continuous approximation for citation distributions, two different researcher groups are collected from two different databases: one from Graduate Programs in Physics and Biology of public universities in Brazil using their ISI publication registry; the other, from software engineering area, where we computed the h-indices and the total citations of the members of program committees of different conferences.
 It is important to stress, that our purpose, is to show that the same h-index pdf is verified even in "soft" databases more suitable to areas that are not based strictly on journal publications.
 If different models follow the same law, in statistical physics, one says that this law is universal, in fact there are classes of universality.
 We question, if the two mentioned groups of authors, of different areas with data collected from different databases, have the same pdf, and which one is better to describe the data.

 This paper is organized as follows.
-In Sec.
-2, we show the details of deduction of the generalized distribution of h-indices extracted from different citation distributions for different approaches: i) The first one establishes that citation distribution follows a escort probability distribution according to Eq.
-(2); ii) The other one prescribes that citations are distributed according to a stretched exponential via equation (1).
-In Sec.
-3 we present the details about databases used to test h-index distribution formula.
-We describe with some details how the data were extracted for each studied group.
-In Sec.
-4, we present our results, which can be separated in two distinct parts.
-In a first (preliminary) part we estimate necessary parameters of the citation distributions i) and ii) previously reported by using the method of moments and by comparisons of the theoretical and empirical cumulated citation distribution.
-Secondly, we so obtain the hindex distribution by studying it for the distinct areas.
-The parameters obtained from h-index distribution fits are compared with the same parameters estimated by citation distribution fits and we conclude that generalized statistics produce a h-index distribution that corroborates the citation distribution differently from stretched exponential that points out more accentuated differences between these two ways of estimation.
-We finally summarize our results as well as highlight our main contributions in Sec.
-5.
+In Section 2, we show the details of deduction of the generalized distribution of h-indices extracted from different citation distributions for different approaches. (i) The first one establishes that citation distribution follows an escort probability distribution according to Eq.
+(2). (ii) The other one prescribes that citations are distributed according to a stretched exponential via Eq.
+(1).
+In Section 3, we present the details about databases used to test h-index distribution formula.
+We describe, with some details, how the data were extracted for each studied group.
+In Section 4, we present our results, which can be separated in two distinct parts.
+In a first (preliminary) part, we estimate necessary parameters of the citation distributions (i) and (ii) previously reported by using the method of moments and by comparisons of the theoretical and empirical cumulated citation distribution.
+Second, we so obtain the h-index distribution fits are compared with the same parameters estimated by citation distribution fits and we conclude that generalized statistics produce an h-index distribution that corroborates the citation distribution differently from stretched exponential that points out more accentuated differences between these two ways of estimation.
+We finally summarize our results as well as highlight our main contributions in Section 5.